triangledirt/books/RAPE!.md

 Me's runs on top of her and grabs that bitch by the hair.

-"HELP!" she starts to yell---
+"HELP!" she starts to yell—

 But I's clocks that bitch in the back of the head and she falls to the floor.
-That bitch's face hits the floor---it goes SMACK!
+That bitch's face hits the floor—it goes SMACK!

 There she is, lyin', Laely face down with her red dress, her legs spread apart, she brings a hand to her mouth and gets blood on it.
 Then she tries to get up and I CRACK my foot into the back of that bitch's head.
 She goes limp.